This is the story about diesel vs gas engines: Diesel engines burn diesel fuel and gasoline engines burn gasoline.

 Actually, there’s quite a bit more to the story.

 Different ways of igniting the fuel

-Outside of differences in the fuel used, the most notable difference between diesel and gas engines is the way each ignites the fuel.
+Outside of differences in the fuel, the most notable difference between diesel vs gas engines is the way each ignites the fuel.

 Diesel engines compress air in the combustion chamber until the temperature of the air increases enough to ignite the fuel (sprayed into the combustion chamber by the injector).
 Gasoline engines, on the other hand, use spark plugs that ignite a mixture of fuel and air at just the right time.
 In the engineering world, we describe the methods of ignition as compression ignition and spark ignition.